 Joe Kwak (InterDigital): FEC check of the signature?
 I do not understand the purpose.

-Steven McCann (Blackberry): Verify the source of the message.
+Stephen McCann (BlackBerry): Verify the source of the message.

 Joe Kwak (InterDigital): Signature is not the proper name.
 Should be authentication?

 Peter (Cisco): 11ai face the same problem.
 What is the gaining to have it?